Murder in Coweta County: History

 John Wallace, a wealthy landowner, had virtually unlimited power in Meriwether County, Georgia.
 Even the sheriff, Hardy Collier, was under his control.
 Wilson Turner, a sharecropper tenant, attempted to do extra bootlegging work without Wallace's permission and was fired as a result.
 Turner retaliated by stealing two of Wallace's cows.

-Turner was found and arrested in Carrollton, Georgia, by Chief of Police Threadgill but was transferred from the Carrollton Jail to the Meriwether County Jail in Greenville.
+Turner was found and arrested in Carrollton, Georgia, by Chief of Police Rada Threadgill but was transferred from the Carrollton jail to the Meriwether County Jail in Greenville.
 Turner was later released from jail, purportedly because of a lack of evidence.
 As he left the jail, he discovered John Wallace waiting outside with his men.
 Realizing that he had been set up, Turner attempted to escape in his truck, with Wallace and his group in pursuit, two men each in two cars.

 Turner's truck, drained of its fuel earlier, stopped running just past the county line at the Sunset Tourist camp in Moreland, Coweta County, Georgia.
 Multiple witnesses reported seeing Wallace pistol-whip Turner so hard that the gun discharged, then Turner going limp and being put in one of the cars.
 The group then returned to Meriwether County, where Turner's body was first hidden on Wallace's property, then burned in a pit, the ashes and bone fragments scattered in a nearby stream.
 Wallace forced two black field workers, Albert Brooks and Robert Lee Gates, to assist him in destroying the victim's body.

-Since witnesses testified that the murder took place in Coweta County, the crime was under the jurisdiction of the Coweta County Sheriff Lamar Potts.
+Since witnesses testified that the murder took place in Coweta County, the crime was under the jurisdiction of Lamar Potts, the Coweta County Sheriff.
 Potts and his deputies searched for days and then an informant told them that Wallace burned the body and implicated Brooks and Gates.
 Potts persuaded the two men to take him to the burn site.
 There were bone fragments found that the crime lab identified as human.
 Brooks and Gates also took the sheriff to the well where Turner's body had originally been deposited.
-Ruptured brain tissue was found that was also identified as coming from a human being.
+Ruptured brain tissue was found, which was also identified as coming from a human being.

 Wallace's trial received wide press coverage in the rural community.
 It was reported that Wallace's eccentric testimony led to his conviction.
 After several appeals, John Wallace was executed in the electric chair in 1950.
-His case was unusual, because he was one of the richest men to ever be given the death penalty and his case was the first in Georgia where a white man was given the death sentence upon the testimony of two black men.
+His case was unusual because he was one of the richest men ever to be given a death sentence, and his case was the first in Georgia where a white man was given the death sentence upon the testimony of two black men.
 Mayhayley Lancaster, a local "seer" from nearby Heard County, also testified against Wallace.